cjus/hydra-aws-docker-article/README.md

 * Build a container
 * Run a container

-Let's take a look at each of the steps above.
+Let's take a look at each of these steps.

 ### Building a simple microservice